squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 [:octicons-tag-24: 0.1.0 – present][Admonition support]

-The [Admonition] extension adds support for admonitions, more commonly known as _call-outs_, which can be added to Markdown by using a simple syntax.
+The [Admonition] extension adds support for admonitions, more commonly known as _call-outs_, which can be defined in Markdown by using a simple syntax.
 Enable it via `mkdocs.yml`:

 ``` yaml
 markdown_extensions: